-5 Steps to Prepare Your Dairy Farm for the Summer
+Prepare Your Dairy Farm for the Summer un 5 Steps

 As summer approaches, the risk of heat stress rises for dairy cows.
 Here are our 5 Steps to Prepare Your Dairy Farm for the Summer.
 The ideal temperature range for cows is -4 to 21 degrees Celsius (25-70 degrees Fahrenheit); anytime the weather goes above this range, cows begin to overheat.
-Cows can cool themselves through sweating and panting, but these cooling methods are not very efficient, particularly when the humidity makes it harder for evaporative cooling to take place.
+Cows can cool themselves mainly through panting, but these cooling methods are not very efficient.
+High humidity weather makes it harder for panting cooling to take place.

 When cows experience heat stress, dairy production decreases by about a gallon per day.
 Cows under heat stress also become less fertile.
 These issues can have a significant economic impact on dairy farms, big and small.
 With the proper planning, however, you can minimize the risk of heat stress for your cows.
 The following 5 steps outline how to prepare your dairy farm for the summer:

 Over the summer, cows are the most comfortable in the shade.
 This might be inside the barn.
 In outdoor spaces, trees, permanent structures, and portable shade cloths are all effective options for providing shade.

 In order to be comfortably cool, barns need to have ventilation.
 In areas that also experience cold weather, removable panels on at least two sides can provide natural ventilation.
 On days without wind, you will need fans to provide sufficient airflow.